AbeleAtresso/Learning-Journal-/Discussion.md

 # Discussion
 ## What is Markdown?

-Markdown is a way to style text on web that allows you to control the display, word format, to add images, etc. In another word, a plain text formatting syntax or just regular text with a few non-alphabetic characters thrown in, like # or *.
+Markdown is a way to style text on the web that allows you to control the display, word format, add images, etc. In another word, a plain text formatting syntax or just regular text with a few non-alphabetic characters thrown in, like # or *.

 #### For Example